 Ojibwe is a member of the Ojibwe-Potawatomi branch of the Algonquian language family.
 It is spoken in parts of Canada and the USA by about 89,000 people.
 There are several dialects known as Ojibwe or Ojibwa, each of which is classified as a separate language in some sources.
 Varieties of Ojibwe include:

 Evans later adapted it to write Cree.
-The script proved popular with Ojibwe and Cree speakers, and within about 10 years, most of them had learnt to read and write it.
-As paper was scarce at the time, they wrote on birch bark with soot from burnt sticks, and nicknamed James Evans 'The man who made birch bark talk'.
+The script proved popular with Ojibwe and Cree speakers, and within about 10 years, many of them had learnt to read and write it, learning mainly from family or friends.
+As paper was scarce at the time, they wrote on birch bark with soot from burnt sticks, or carved messages in wood, and nicknamed James Evans 'The man who made birch bark talk'.

 Hear Ojibwe pronunciation